-Still not sure if we are right for you?
-Check through some frequently asked questions and then send us a message.
+Still not sure if it'll be right for you?
+Check through some frequently asked questions and then send a message.

 You don't need to be gymnastic superstar to become a teacher.
 The teachers who do the best at our studios are those who can teach appropriate yoga for the clientele.
 Being 'good at poses' is not what we are looking for, we want teachers who can read a room, teach from the heart & get as many people practicing yoga as possible.
 Being able to do tricky poses is not what makes you a good teacher.

 Then this will be ideal for you.
 There's not enough time in regular class situations to delve deep into all the areas we will look at on the course.
 Over the year your confidence & understanding of what yoga really is will increase & you may find that teaching is not what you thought it'd be.
 Similarly, having a deepened connection to anatomy, history & a multitude of poses & methods will only heighten your enjoyment & appreciation of your own practice.
 So, go for it!

 If you have a calling to teach pregnant women, your personal situation is of no consequence.
 Qualified male yoga teachers are equally welcome.
 More important is your desire to teach accessible yoga to women whose bodies won't feel like yours, they will have aches & pains & carry extra weight & moving them is a great responsibility.